patternfly-java/patternfly-java/showcase/README.md

 # Build

-To build the showcase follow theses steps
+To build the showcase follow these steps

 ## GWT